 For clients with more complex health needs, private pay can include skilled nursing care provided by licensed professionals.
 This goes beyond basic assistance and involves medical tasks that can only be performed by a registered nurse (RN), licensed practical nurse (LPN), or therapist.
 These home health care services might include wound care after a surgery, managing IVs or catheters, administering injections, and providing physical or occupational therapy.
 Offering skilled nursing allows your agency to serve clients recovering from an illness or injury, or those managing a chronic condition who require ongoing medical oversight right at home.
 It’s a critical service for those who need more than just a helping hand.

-Companionship and Household Help
+More Than Care: Companionship and Home Help

 Loneliness and social isolation can have a serious impact on a person’s health.
 That’s why companionship is such a vital part of private pay home care.
 This service focuses on providing social interaction and emotional support.
 A caregiver can be there to share a conversation, play a game, read a book, or simply provide a comforting presence.
 Beyond companionship, they can also help with light household tasks that keep the home running smoothly, like organizing mail, watering plants, or caring for a beloved pet.
 These services are designed to improve a client’s overall quality of life, helping them stay engaged and connected while living at home.

-Specialized Care for Specific Conditions
+Tailored Care for Specific Health Needs

 Many clients require care that is specifically designed for their unique health challenges.
 Private pay allows you to offer specialized programs for individuals with conditions like dementia, Alzheimer’s, diabetes, or heart failure.
 Caregivers in these roles typically have advanced training to understand the specific symptoms and needs associated with these conditions.
 For example, a caregiver for a client with dementia would be skilled in managing behavioral changes and creating a safe, structured environment.
 By offering specialized care, your agency can provide a higher level of expert support, giving families peace of mind knowing their loved one is in capable hands.